About Me is the story of my journey to building this website, Old Fashioned Recipes.

 I can tell you, after a few days, there was no way I was going to ask for my money back.
 I felt like I was in college again.

-To build a successful business online, your have to choose a niche.
+To build a successful business online, you have to choose a niche that fits you.

 Since I had a lifetime passion and background cooking, it was the best fit for me.